akshay1dhingra/cryptocurrency-cli-app/blog.md

 02/02/18

 LOG: added empty spacing between sentences so that the command line is easier to read.

+LOG: fixed and updated gemspec file so that I can run bin/console and hop into pry. nokogiri is set up and up to date